Topological conditions on inhomogeneous fractals in Martin boundary theory and their algorithmic testing: Analyze with an algorithm

 As we have already seen in section \ref{sec:SG2}, we can create the Sierpi\'nski gasket with several various iterated function systems.
-Depending on the choosen function system, it variies, how many weights can be choosen and how many weights are fixed.
+Depending on the chosen function system, it varies, how many weights can be chosen and how many weights are fixed.
 This depends purely on the topology, while the attractor of the IFS stays the same although the distribution of the weights differ.\\ This fact raises the question how many weights we can choose, if we fix the attractor but vary at the same time the iterated function systems.
-On the same time we can ask how the number of free weights is distributed.
-It is clear that this is bounded by $N-1$ parameters, since the weights have to sum up to $1$ and thus the last choosen weight $m(a)$ has to be
+At the same time we can ask how the number of free weights is distributed.
+It is clear that this is bounded by $N-1$ parameters, since the weights have to sum up to $1$ and thus the last chosen weight $m(a)$ has to be